Fiber Frequently Asked Questions

 What services will be available over my fiber connection?

 When the fiber connection to your home or business is completed, you will have access to several internet service providers (ISPs).
 Each provider will offer internet as a primary service and may provide voice, video, or other services as additional options for your consideration.
+There are many IP (internet protocol) services that you can choose from on-line as well to obtain phone, TV, and other services.
+You can do internet search for these services or ask your neighbor.

 When will the fiber internet be available to me?